diwu1990/diwu-homepage/content/authors/admin/_index.md

 # - Visitors
 ---

-Di Wu is currently a PhD student on computer architecture with professor [Joshua San Miguel](https://jsm.ece.wisc.edu/) in the department of ECE, UW--Madison.
+Di Wu is currently a PhD student in computer architecture with professor [Joshua San Miguel](https://jsm.ece.wisc.edu/) in the department of ECE, UW--Madison.
 Before the PhD study, he received the bachelor and master degree from Fudan University in 2012 and 2015, as well as spending two years in Hisilicon as a digital circuit designer.
 During the PhD study, he did also research internship related to deep learning numerics optimization in Facebook and Cerebras Systems in 2019 and 2020, recpectively.